lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ## Back to the FutuRe:  The relationship between PCA and item analysis

-I included the lesson on item analysis because I find it to be a useful stepping stone into principal components and principal factor analyses.
-How do the results we obtained from PCA compare to those found in item analysis?
+Earlier in the ReCentering Psych Stats OER I included the lesson on [item analysis](#ItemAnalSurvey) because I find it to be a useful stepping stone into principal components and principal factor analyses.

+Nearing the end of the lesson on PCA, we can ask, "How do the results we obtained from PCA compare to those found in item analysis?"
+To answer these questions we will (a) calculate corrected item-total correlation coefficients, (c) calculate correlations between each item and the mean scores from the remaining scales, (c) calculate component loadings for a PCA with an orthogonal rotation, and (d) calculate component loadings for a PCA with an oblique rotation.
+I will teach the last step -- assembling them into a single table -- in R. The code is complicated and many might choose to do it in a spreadsheet, outside of the R environment.
+After assembly, though, we can compare the results.

 First, we score the total and subscales using the dataset we simulated above (dfGRMS).